-Although the long-term benefits of renewable energy clearly outweigh the upfront cost, often not-for-profit community organisations simply do not have the upfront capital to fund the installation of solar and energy efficiency upgrades.
-In 2019, Healesville Community Renewable Energy (HCoRE) received a $90,000 Federal Government grant to install solar panels on three local not-for-profit groups.
+Although the long-term benefits of renewable energy clearly outweigh the upfront cost, often not-for-profit community organisations simply do not have the upfront capital to fund the installation of solar and batteries.
+In 2019, Healesville CoRE received a $90,000 Federal Government grant to install solar panels on three local not-for-profit groups.
 For the next two years we worked on the project, developing ideas and plans, collaborating closely with Yarra Ranges Council, sourcing finance, developing contracts, until finally in March 2021, with much excitement, the first panels were placed on the Robyn Jane Children’s Centre.
 The next not-for-profit group to benefit was Healesville Living & Learning Centre, and finally in June 2022 a 39kw solar system was installed on St Brigid’s Primary School.

 The Community Energy Revolving Fund builds community energy resilience and helps local organisations to cut power bills and reduce carbon emissions.